soujanyaporia/MUStARD/README.md

-# MMSD: Multimodal Sarcasm Detection
+# MUStARD: Multimodal Sarcasm Detection Dataset

-This repository contains the dataset and code for our ACL 2019 paper "Towards Multimodal Sarcasm Detection (An _Obviously_ Perfect Paper)".
+This repository contains the dataset and code for our ACL 2019 paper [`Towards Multimodal Sarcasm Detection (An _Obviously_ Perfect Paper)`](./MUStARD.pdf).

 We release the MMSD dataset which is a multimodal video corpus for research in automated sarcasm discovery.
 The dataset is compiled from popular TV shows including *Friends*, *The Golden Girls*, *The Big Bang Theory*, and